kingparra/hpfp/18_-_monad/notes.rst

   [8,9,9,10]

-The differing behavior between ``zipWith`` and ``liftA2`` has to do with wich lift monoid is being used.
+The differing behavior between ``zipWith`` and ``liftA2`` has to do with which monoid is being used.

 ::

   ·∾ liftM3 (,,) [1,2] [3] [5,6]
   [(1,3,5),(1,3,6),(2,3,5),(2,3,6)]
-  ·∾

   ·∾ zipWith3 (,,) [1,2] [3] [5,6]
   [(1,3,5)]